-In Maillard's Notes sur l'Isle de Reunion, a considerable number of mammalia are given as "wild," such as Lemur mongoz and Centetes setosus, both Madagascar species, with such undoubtedly introduced animals as a wild cat, a hare, and several rats and mice.
+In Maillard's Notes sur l'Isle de Réunion, a considerable number of mammalia are given as "wild," such as Lenner mongoz and Centetes setosus, both Madagascar species, with such undoubtedly introduced animals as a wild cat, a hare, and several rats and mice.
 He also gives two species of frogs, seven lizards, and two snakes.
 The latter are both Indian species and certainly imported, as are most probably the frogs.
-Legouat, who resided some years in the island nearly two centuries ago, and who was a close observer of nature, mentions numerous birds, large bats, land-tortoises, and lizards, but no other reptiles or venomous animals except scorpions.
+Legouat, who resided some years in the island nearly two centuries ago, and who was a closer observer of nature, mentions numerous birds, large bats, landtortoises, and lizards, but no other reptiles or venomous animals except scorpions.
 We may be pretty sure, therefore, that the land-mammalia, snakes, and frogs, now found wild, have all been introduced.
 Of lizards, on the other hand, there are several species, some peculiar to the island, others common to Africa and the other Mascarene Islands.
 The following list by Prof. Dumeril is given in Maillard's work :-

 Platydactylus cepedianus.
 Hemidactylus frenatus.

 ,, ocellatus.
-Gongylus bojerii.
+Gongylus bojtrii.

 Hemidactylus peronii.
-A blepharus peronii.
+Ablepharus peronii.

-" mutilatus.
+mutilatus

 Four species of chameleon are now recorded from Bourbon and one from Mauritius (J. Reay Greene, M.D., in Pop.
 Science Rev. April, 1880), but as they are not mentioned by the old writers, it is pretty certain that these creatures are recent introductions, and this is the more probable as they are favourite domestic pets.
-The smaller and more remote Rodriguez is also volcanic; but it has, besides, a good deal of coralline rock, an indication of partial submergence and helping to account for the poverty of its faunas and flora.
-It stands on a 100-fathom bank of considerable extent, but beyond this the sea rapidly deepens to more than 2,000 fathoms, so that it is truly oceanic like its larger sister isles.